bielikb/xcframeworks/README.md

 * **Swift Package Manager**

     - [binary targets are supported since Xcode 12.0](https://developer.apple.com/wwdc20/10147)
-    - define binary target in your Swift Package manifest
+    - define binary target in your Swift Package manifest.
     - zipped xcframework filename should contain the version number
-    - compute the checksum by calling `swift package compute-checksum <xcframework filename`.
+    - compute the binary checksum by calling `swift package compute-checksum <xcframework filename`.
-    - use the computed checksum in your Swift Package manifest, when referencing the xcframework remotely.
+    - use the computed binary checksum in your Swift Package manifest, when referencing the xcframework remotely.

 * **CocoaPods**
-    - supported since v1.9.1
+    - supported since v1.9.1, several important bugfixes came with the version [1.10.0](https://github.com/CocoaPods/CocoaPods/releases/tag/1.10.0)
+    - As a vendor, you might consider limiting the cocoapods pods audience to avoid any unnecessary issues by specifying the minimum cocoapods version required: eg `spec.cocoapods_version = '>= 1.10.0'``
     - use `vendored_frameworks` to specify you xcframework(s) in your podspec. e.g. `spec.vendored_frameworks = 'DynamicFramework.xcframework'`
-    - specify paths to your dSYMs and xcframework in `spec.preserve_paths = [...]`
+    - specify paths to your dSYMs and xcframework in `spec.preserve_paths = [...]`, since Xcode 12 the xcframeworks can contain symbol files, so there's no need to distribute the symbol files explicitly

 * **Carthage**